 Unfortunately, the only time you can use frequency capping under the Facebook uses an ad auction to determine the best ad to show to a person at a given point in time.
-The winner of the auction is the ad with the highest total value, based on bid, estimated action rates, and ad quality. buying type is when optimizing for Reach.
+The winner of the auction is the ad with the highest total value, based on bid, estimated action rates, and ad quality.
+More buying type is when optimizing for Reach.
 Reach has its limitations since you can’t optimize for a specific action, like a conversion.
-The entire point of Reach How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. is showing your ad to as many people as possible.
+The entire point of Reach The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More is showing your ad to as many people as possible.

 Wouldn’t it be great if you could control frequency for other optimization options, too?